chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 Use the ``/clients`` endpoint to manage an API client list and their associated RSA public key-pairs.
 The ``/clients`` endpoint has the following methods: ``GET`` and ``POST``.

-.. note:: In general, the API client list should be managed using knife or the Chef server management console, as opposed to the Chef server API.
+.. note:: The API client list should be managed using knife or the Chef server management console, as opposed to the Chef server API.

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++